-Licensed Clinical Social Worker Specializing in the treatment of Adults and Adolescents
+Licensed Clinical Social Worker Specializing in Trauma & Mental Health Disorders

 Licensed Clinical Professional Counselor, Certified School Psychologist